 5. You cannot appeal an academic decision if the evidence put forward to support the appeal can be shown to be malicious or represent a way of harassing the University by consuming the time and resources of its staff or a way of harassing members of staff and other students.

-Any student who believes they have grounds for appeal against a decision by the University should follow the procedure as outlined in the regulations for academic appeals (PDF).
+Any student who believes they have grounds for appeal against a decision by the University should follow the procedure as outlined in the regulations for academic appeals.
 The regulations outline the time limits for submitting appeals.

 The University considers that an academic appeal may be made when there is independent evidence to show:

-- That staff or bodies have not followed approved regulations and procedures, or have not followed them with due care.
+- That staff or bodies have failed to follow regulations and/or procedures or have failed to follow them with due care.

-- That staff or bodies have not acted fairly towards the student by showing, or appearing to show, bias in the way they have made the relevant academic decision.
+- That staff or bodies have shown bias or prejudice towards the student in the way they have made the relevant academic decision.

-- That the student's performance was affected by extenuating circumstances that they could not report at the time for valid reasons.
+- That the student's performance was affected by extenuating circumstances that they could not report at the time for valid reason.

 - That the student’s performance was affected by extenuating circumstances that were reported at the time and relevant new evidence has since become available which has not been taken into account in making the relevant academic decision.